-3. IDENTIFY AN APPROPRIATE LEVEL OF INTERACTION: A healthy circle of relationships includes a number of different levels of sharing and interaction.
+- 3. IDENTIFY AN APPROPRIATE LEVEL OF INTERACTION: A healthy circle of relationships includes a number of different levels of sharing and interaction.
 We have acquaintances with whom we simply "meet and greet", casual friends with whom we share some events and meetings, closer friends with whom we may share the issues of our hearts and perhaps have some mutual support, wise persons we may seek out for counsel, and maybe just one or two persons with whom we share the deepest things of our heart who may be our spouse or perhaps a life-long friend.
 We often bring problems into a relationship when we expect a person to provide a level of support and care that is more than what that relationship is intended to bring.
-With God's guidance and perhaps the help of a wise person, we can experience peace and give thanks for each relationship as we recognize, honour, and allow that relationship to simply be what God intended.

-4. DEAL WITH BREACHES OF TRUST: Broken promises, lying, cheating, stealing, betraying, etc. are breaches of trust and this behaviour and the underlying issues need to be sorted out if restoration of the relationship is to be achieved.
+With God's guidance and perhaps the help of a wise person, we can experience peace and give thanks for each relationship as we recognize, honour, and allow that relationship to simply be what God intended. - 4.
+DEAL WITH BREACHES OF TRUST: Broken promises, lying, cheating, stealing, betraying, etc. are breaches of trust and this behaviour and the underlying issues need to be sorted out if restoration of the relationship is to be achieved.
 Before we go to the other person and attempt to sort out what went wrong, we need to deal with our underlying issues before God.
 We need to establish if resentment or a sense of entitlement has fueled our behaviour.
-We need to be honest about our part in the breakdown and seek input as to how we can make it right.
-Our purpose must always be to seek restoration and not to establish blame.
+We need to be honest about our part in the in our recovery.
+Where we waited for others to come and fix us and drag us out of dark places, we now need to do the reaching out, and by so doing, experience the connectedness and joy of Godly relationships.